starshinata/PS4-Keyboard-and-Mouse-Adapter/README.md

 ## Credits

 - [PS4Macro](https://github.com/komefai/PS4Macro) - Big thanks to komefai for making and open-sourcing this tool.
-I've grown a lot as a developer by reading and learning from his code, I'd never have started doing this if hadn't stumbled on PS4Macro.
+I've grown a lot as a developer by reading and learning from his code.
+PS4Macro served as a basis for this repo.
+I'd never have done this if hadn't stumbled on it.
 Komefai is MIA for 2 years and his repo is not supported anymore but you can still write pretty good bots with it, definitely check it out if you are into that kind of stuff
 - [EasyHook](https://easyhook.github.io) - The best tool for Windows API hooking.
-Perfectly implemented - from the assembly injection, to the hook trampoline code
+Works flawlessly - from the assembly injection, to the hook trampoline code.
+I haven't had a single problem with it
 - [Jays2Kings/DS4Windows](https://github.com/Jays2Kings/DS4Windows) - don't need to explain that one